 Recipe Tips and Tricks

-- Use Ramekins for Easy Release: If you don’t have a jumbo muffin tin, you can use six 8-ounce ramekins instead.
+- Use the right pan: If you don't have a jumbo muffin tin, you can use six 8-ounce ramekins instead.

-- Caramelized Perfection: Let the cakes cool slightly in the pan before inverting them.
-This allows the topping to set and caramelize for the best flavor and texture.
+- Cooling is Key: Allow the cakes to cool in the pan for 10-15 minutes before inverting them.
+This helps the cake set and ensures the berries and caramel topping stay in place.

 Did you make this recipe?
 We'd love to know how it turned out!
 Leave a review below.
 Then, share a picture on Instagram and tag @pudgefactor so we can see it.